GiacomoV90/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 ### Vocabulary table
 - the table should only have the following columns: Chinese, pinyin, English
+- if there is more than one version of the word, show the most common one

 ### Sentence structure
 - do not provide the answer or the examples of the words to use in the sentence structure